pachadotdev/r-packages-ubuntu/README.md

 ## About

 Install R packages as you would do on Windows (i.e., no long compilation time).
-In addition, this script asks to install R development tools, Git and RStudio.
+In addition, this script asks to install R development tools, Git, RStudio, and Quarto.

 ## Motivation